 - Keep this vinegar mixture hot (but not boiling) until you’re ready to bottle the beetroot.

 - Drain the beetroot, then, as soon as you can handle them, remove the beetroot from the pan and peel the skins off.
 They should come off very easily.

 - From here, thinly slice the beetroot using a sharp knife, then fill your jar(s) as full as you can with the sliced beetroot.

 - Pour the hot vinegar over the beets, filling it as close to the top as possible.
 Seal the lid and allow it to cool.
 Everything needs to be hot when you do this because it all expands when hot.
 Once cooled, everything will shrink, and this is how the glass vacuum-seals.

-- Unopened, the beetroot should last in a cool, dry place for up to 1 year.
-Once opened, it will keep in the fridge for up to 3 months.
+- Unopened, the beetroot should last in a cool, dry place for up to one year.
+Once opened, it will keep in the fridge for up to three months.

 As always, this is not personal medical advice and we recommend that you talk with your doctor before trying or using any new products.
 I am not a doctor.
 All opinions expressed are my own personal thoughts and feelings of the products mentioned.
 Check with your doctor or health practitioner if you are uncertain about trying out any of the products, recipes or tips mentioned in this post.

 Have you made pickled foods before?
 What did you make?
 Share below.